Longest words: Esperanto

-As of March 2022 the longest word found in the Tekstaro de Esperanto text corpus is the 66-letter word unue-volapukista-poste-esperantista-poste-idista-poste-denove-esperantista, meaning "first-volapukist-then-esperantist-then-idist-then-again-esperantist", which was used in a review published in Monato in 1997 to describe František Lorenz.
+As of April 2024, the longest word found in the Tekstaro de Esperanto text corpus is the 66-letter word unue-volapukista-poste-esperantista-poste-idista-poste-denove-esperantista, meaning "first-volapukist-then-esperantist-then-idist-then-again-esperantist", which was used in a review published in Monato in 1997 to describe František Lorenz.
 However, this word does not follow normal Esperanto word formation rules.
-Other long words found in Tekstaro de Esperanto that do follow regular word formation include:
+Other long words found in Tekstaro de Esperanto that follow regular word formation include: